Microdosing For Anxiety: Important Info To Know Before Trying It

 Due to the current status of psychedelics and the lack of formal studies, there are still lots of unknowns.
 Even as the majority of studies show positive results, psychedelic therapy has not yet been fully accepted for fighting anxiety, depression, PTSD, and other mental health issues.

 Many privatized companies are conducting research on their own.
 These large-scale studies will be able to provide information to better explain the impact of hallucinogenic substances.
 This will also help describe how psychedelics combat mental health problems.

 Also Read: Four apps to help you track microdosing

 Do Your Research

 As with everything new, do your due diligence to learn all there is to know about microdosing trying it.
 The internet can be a great source of information, but also a very conflicting place, especially with topics this controversial.
-Check out the professional resources such as those offered by the Multidisciplinary Association for Psychedelic Studies (MAPS), the John Hopkins Center for Psychedelic and Consciousness Research, or the California Center for Psychedelic Therapies and Research and arm yourself with as much information as possible so you know exactly what you can expect.
+Check out the professional resources such as those offered by the John Hopkins Center for Psychedelic and Consciousness Research, or the California Center for Psychedelic Therapies and Research and arm yourself with as much information as possible so you know exactly what you can expect.

 These organizations list all the currently updated information on psychedelics as well as published studies, current trials, ways to apply for evaluation, and which centers have licensed medical professionals on staff.

 Microdosing for Anxiety Can Be Scary

 Before microdosing psychedelics, it’s important to remember they are powerful substances which can have serious side effects; both short and long term.
 Keep in mind that they’re not placebo pills which will trick your mind into thinking they’re helping when they actually aren’t.
 They are real, plant-derived, hallucinogenic compounds which when administered cause reactions — no matter how mellow you might experience them.